leapfrogtechnology/coding-guidelines/docs/git/pull_request_template.md

 - [ ] I have read the **CONTRIBUTING** document (if applicable)
 - [ ] I have added tests to cover my changes.
   - [ ] OR no tests update required.
-- [ ] All new and existing tests passed.
 - [ ] One or more required reviews requested.
-- [ ] I have assigned to the TL or Sr. Engineer for merge.
-- [ ] I have updated and verfied the db schema changes and related documentation have been updated.